Malpractice and Negligence: What’s the Difference?

-Are medical malpractice and medical negligence different?
+How are medical malpractice and medical negligence different?
 Is there a distinction you should understand before bringing a lawsuit?
-The answer is no, because malpractice is a type of negligence.
+Do your specific injuries determine if you’ve been harmed by malpractice or negligence?
+The answer to all these questions is no, because malpractice is a type of negligence.
+Let’s break things down further.

 What Is Negligence?